-Sofia Cavalletti and Ginna Gobbi started the Catechesis of the Good Shepherd in Rome in 1954.
+Sofia Cavalletti and Gianna Gobbi started the Catechesis of the Good Shepherd in Rome in 1954.
 Cavalletti had a doctorate in Hebrew and Comparative Semitic Languages with a specialization in Philology and Semitic Culture and History.
 She was also a specialist in the field of ecumenism and interreligious dialogue.
 Gobbi was an educator who had worked with Maria Montessori in the 1940’s.
-Together they created the program and watched it spread to very continent.
+Together they created the program and watched it spread to every continent.

 The first experiments using the method for Catechesis of the Good Shepherd were with middle class children in Rome but it “developed rather rapidly in other centers including agricultural and industrial passing therefore through the filter of children from different cultures.
 The children's reaction to the themes were always the same” (RPC 23).
 The program spoke to the children regardless of the language, it was more than what was said; it was the method.
 Cavalletti believed it was “important to base catechesis on a few essential elements that are able to reveal themselves to the child” and that the most vital is the experience of love pointing to the parable of the Good Shepherd: “the gift of the Good Shepherd’s love, therefore not only fulfills the deepest of our vital needs but realizes what seems to be the fundamental law of life” (RPC 26-27).